|

 4) In the most thorough analysis to date, the RAND Corporation, at the request of the US Department of Health and Human Services, performed a comprehensive search and review of published reports on ephedra.
 The investigators concluded that ephedrine and ephedra are associated with 2-3 times the risk of heart palpitations, autonomic symptoms, and psychiatric symptoms (Shekelle PG, et al. 2003).

 Yet this is exactly the risk you have with dietary supplements.
-Producers of dietary supplements do not always adhere to the Good Manufacturing Practice (GMP) standards that are required for the production of pharmaceutical drugs (Fontanarosa PB, et al. 2003).
+Prior to 2007, producers of dietary supplements did not always adhere to the Good Manufacturing Practice (GMP) standards that are required for the production of pharmaceutical drugs (Fontanarosa PB, et al. 2003).
 Not following GMP standards can lead to quality-control problems.

 Even more worrisome is a lack of consistency between 2 lots of the same brand:

-When the University of Arkansas researchers compared different lots of the same brand, variations in ephedrine content ranged as high as 260% (Gurley, et al. 2000).
+When the University of Arkansas researchers compared different lots of the same brand, variations in ephedrine content differed by as much as 260% (Gurley BJ, et al. 2000).
 Again, this can be explained by normal variation in the amount of active ingredient in an herbal substance, or, by the manufacturer changing the source of their raw material.
-Thus, consumers are unknowingly subjected to wide variations in the amount of substances they ingest, even if they purchase the same identical brand each time.
+Thus, consumers are unknowingly subjected to unpredictable amounts of substances they ingest, even if they purchase the same brand each time.

-Some athletes abuse ephedrine (Gruber AJ, et al. 1998).
-This behavior is serious enough when the amount of active ingredient per dosage unit is known and consistent from batch to batch.
+Some athletes abuse ephedrine (Gruber AJ, et al. 1998) and pseudoephedrine.
+This behavior is concerning enough when the amount of active ingredient per dosage unit is known and consistent.
 However, when the amount of active ingredient varies from batch to batch, or, worse, is higher than what is stated on the label, serious side effects are possible.
 Even "normal" doses of pseudoephedrine have been associated with cardiac arrhythmias (Bright TP, et al. 1981).

 This is the side of the story that consumers need to be aware of.
 Ephedra is a potentially dangerous herb; even more so when you can't be certain what amount you are actually ingesting.